desmond-ong/amtBonusScript/README.md

 Pre-requisites: You need Amazon Command Line Tools installed and working.

 Instructions are given in comments at the top of the script file.
-Please contact me at dco-at-stanford.edu with bug reports, suggestions for improvements in functionality and/or clarity, offers of help (e.g. porting to Windows), etc. Thanks!
+Please contact me at dco (at) stanford (dot) edu with bug reports, suggestions for improvements in functionality and/or clarity, offers of help (e.g. porting to Windows), etc. Thanks!

 Known Bugs:
   - do not include ! in your bonus message, nor inverted commas like "